-A.R.S. §§ 20-224.06, 20-224.07: A tax credit is allowed for insurers that make voluntary contributions to school tuition organizations and exclude the credits from the retaliation calculation prescribed by ARS § 20-230, described later.
-During FY 2012, insurers reduced their taxes by \$2.0 million.
+A.R.S. §§ 20-224.06, 20-224.07: A tax credit is allowed for insurers that make voluntary contributions to school tuition organizations and exclude the credits from the retaliation calculation prescribed by A.R.S. § 20-230, described later.
+Insurers reduced their calendar year 2013 taxes by \$14.5 million.

 A.R.S. §§ 20-224.05, 43-210: A tax credit is allowed to an insurer that issues health insurance coverage to individuals and small businesses certified by the Department of Revenue as meeting prescribed qualifications.
 The Act requires the Department of Revenue to limit certifications such that the aggregate credits to which insurers will be entitled shall not exceed \$5 million.
 An insurer is owed a tax refund or tax credit carry-forward for unused credit issued pursuant to the Act.
-In the aggregate, insurers reduced their calendar year 2011 tax liability by \$4.0 million with health insurance coverage credits.
+In the aggregate, insurers reduced their calendar year 2013 tax liability by \$3.9 million with health insurance coverage credits.